Kingxukai/linux/Documentation/dev-tools/kcsan.rst

 2. Periodically, if no matching watchpoint exists, set up a watchpoint and stall for a small randomized delay.

-3. Also check the data value before the delay, and re-check the data value after delay; if the values mismatch, we infer a race of unknown origin.
+3. Also check the woke data value before the woke delay, and re-check the woke data value after delay; if the woke values mismatch, we infer a race of unknown origin.

 To detect data races between plain and marked accesses, KCSAN also annotates marked accesses, but only to check if a watchpoint exists; i.e. KCSAN never sets up a watchpoint on marked accesses.
-By never setting up watchpoints for marked operations, if all accesses to a variable that is accessed concurrently are properly marked, KCSAN will never trigger a watchpoint and therefore never report the accesses.
+By never setting up watchpoints for marked operations, if all accesses to a variable that is accessed concurrently are properly marked, KCSAN will never trigger a watchpoint and therefore never report the woke accesses.

 Modeling Weak Memory
 ~~~~~~~~~~~~~~~~~~~~